Brenda Fassie: Legacy and impact

+Contributions to music genre

+Brenda Fassie's music contributed to the influence and popularization of genres like Bubblegum and Kwaito in South Africa.
+In the 80's, most of Fassie's music was her contributing to bubblegum pop like her releasing the song "Weekend Special" that was a popular disco style song, that would go on making it to the billboards for Hot Black Singles chart.
+This song brought characteristics of pop, disco, and the township style together to create a song that fell under the genre of bubblegum pop in the 80s.
+Other songs like "Too Late for Mama" show her early musical style.
+Her music continued to remain upbeat and appealing to the South African audience throughout the 80's.

+In the 1990s, Fassie's musical style evolved and influenced the genre of Kwaito where she began singing about controversial topics and intentionally using certain lyrics and dances to express herself.
+Kwaito is associated with the music of South African youth during post-apartheid, as it is described as dance music that aimed to be apolitical.
+As the genre had emerged, Fassie began using elements from this category in her own music reflecting the shift in political parties and music in South Africa.
+Songs such as "Nomakanjani" is connected to reflect the change in her musical style.
+Her contributions are cited by still being influential to South African music today.
+Today there is a statue of her that is in Newtown, Johannesburg, where Fassie is remembered to have resisted and revelled during her time as an artist.

 Death

 On the morning of 26 April 2004, Fassie collapsed at her home in Buccleuch, Gauteng, and was admitted into a hospital in Sunninghill.
 The press were initially told that she had suffered cardiac arrest, but later reported that she had slipped into a coma as a result of an asthma attack.
 The post-mortem report revealed that Fassie had taken an overdose of cocaine on the night of her collapse, and this was the cause of her coma.
 She stopped breathing and suffered brain damage from lack of oxygen.
-Fassie was visited in the hospital by Nelson Mandela, Winnie Mandela, and Thabo Mbeki, and her condition was front-page news in South African papers.
-She died aged 39 on 9 May 2004 in hospital, without regaining consciousness, after her life support machines were turned off.
-Her family (including her son, Bongani Fassie, and her long-term partner) were at her side when she died.
+Fassie was visited in the hospital by Nelson Mandela, Winnie Madikizela-Mandela, and Thabo Mbeki, and her condition was front-page news in South African papers.
+She died at age 39 on 9 May 2004 in hospital, without regaining consciousness, after her life support machines were turned off.
+Her family (including her son, Bongani Fassie, and her long-term partner - Gloria Chaka) were at her side when she died.
+Fassie was survived by her son, Bongani, who later entered into a legal battle over her estate and missing funds.
+It was alleged that about R25 million was unaccounted for, leading to a his dispute over the inheritance.